Skip to content

 About Feriland

-Every material was chosen for the place: local oak, stone from the Zarand foothills, windows sized to frame the valley rather than shut it out.
+Every material was chosen for this place: local oak, stone from the Zarand foothills, and windows sized to frame the valley instead of shutting it out.
 The ciubăr — a traditional wood-fired hot tub — sits where it does because that is where the stars are clearest.

-We built Feriland for the kind of guest who does not need to be entertained.
+We built Feriland for guests who do not need to be entertained.
 The hills, the vineyards, and the silence do that on their own.

 The name comes from the Romanian word for holiday — "feri" — and land.
 It is, simply, a place for rest.

 We are not a chain.
 There is no reception desk, no lobby, no concierge.
-When you arrive, the villa is yours entirely.
-We are available by phone if you need us, and otherwise we leave you alone.
-That is the point.
+When you arrive, the villa is entirely yours.
+We are available by phone if you need us, and otherwise we leave you in peace.

 The Zarand corridor — a wildlife passage connecting Romania's two great mountain ranges — runs through these hills.
 Roe deer graze at the forest edge.
 Pheasants walk the vineyard rows.
 On clear nights, the Milky Way is visible from the terrace.